-Going by train is the natural way to do it.
-London’s roads are notoriously congested, and you’ll have to pay a charge anyway, so get the train and a Visitor Oyster Card and you’ll have the run of the city for as long as you want.
+London’s roads are notoriously congested, and you’ll have to pay a charge anyway, so opt for train travel and a Visitor Oyster Card, and you’ll have the run of the city for as long as you want.

 The world-famous Pleasure Beach has record-breaking white knuckle rides galore, alongside some gentler rides for those who can’t quite take the heat.
 Blackpool is also home to the Tower Ballroom, a Strictly Come Dancing staple.

-And no trip to Blackpool is complete without a visit to the top of the Tower, and the piers and Winter Gardens, of course.
-And did we mention the zoo?
+No trip to Blackpool is complete without a visit to the top of the Tower, and the piers and Winter Gardens, of course.
 In short, if you’re looking for fun-filled family breaks in England, there are few places like Blackpool to guarantee smiles and very satisfied kids.

 4. North Wales